evereverland/2019/journal/2022-04-14-just-in-time-history.md

 Alternative alternatives

-What present might there be if the past wer changed?
-Example: Axis win WW
+What present might there be if the past were changed?
+Example: Axis win WWII

 What past could occur so that we arrive at the current present from a different start.
 Example: being born rich instead of poor yet having the same outcome.